Keto Walnut and Pumpkin Seed Crackers

 • Just_Juju

-Just_Juju a year ago
+Just_Juju 2 years ago

 No it’s not the same.
 Ground almonds are synonymous with almond meal.
 Almond meal is almonds ground with their skins on.
 It’s coarser.
 Almond flour is usually blanched with skins removed and it’s a much finer consistency, used for baking when a smoother texture is needed.